-It should be noted that most of the United States silver and gold coins of yesteryear are only 90% pure, or less than the .999% precious metal purity (or higher) most modern-day bullion coins offer.
+It should be noted that most of the United States silver and gold coins from the past are only 90% pure — which is less than the .999% precious metal purity (or higher) that most modern-day bullion coins offer.

 Therefore, bullion collectors can get more investment bang for their buck by collecting modern gold and silver coins.
 And that’s just another of the many reasons why the 2016 Liberty centennial gold coins are so popular on the market.